XDeFi-tech/docs-new/developers/cosmoskit-xdefi-integration.md

 - `@cosmos-kit/xdefi`
 - `@cosmos-kit/xdefi-extension`

-`@cosmos-kit/xdefi` export all available xdefi wallets (currently only extension available), while if you only want to add a particular one, choose `@cosmos-kit/xdefi-extension`
+`@cosmos-kit/xdefi` export all available Ctrl Wallets (currently only extension available), while if you only want to add a particular one, choose `@cosmos-kit/xdefi-extension`

 > Note: all these packages export `wallets` and it's an array of `MainWalletBase`